We recommend using Solidworks or Autodesk Inventor for 3D design.

-Autodesk Inventor is a similar program which can be obtained free from Autodesk with a student account here
+Autodesk Inventor is a similar program which can be obtained for free from Autodesk by making a student account here.
+Also from this website you can get Fusion 360.

-Both of the aforementioned CAD programs are Windows only.
+Both Solidworks and Inventor are Windows only.
 If you have a Mac you’ll need emulation software such as Bootcamp or Parallels to run them.
-Another option for Mac users is a free online tool called Onshape.
+Fusion 360 is a good option for Mac users but there is also a free online tool called Onshape.
 This is a cloud-based CAD app – pay special attention to the restrictions on free accounts as created documents are publicly available.

 Please note that other software may be suitable but the Makerspace staff will not be able to help you with them.